heidingaway/datapeople/PARA classification system.md

 ## Notes
 1. Projects
-	- Short term objectives, most actionable
+	- Short term objectives, most actionable, deadline or end point
 	- Multi step tasks
 	- 5-15 things you are actively working on
 	- Goal oriented (ie. buy a house, finish a sweater)